Samritakhurana/Human-vs-ai/README.md

 ## Overview

-**Human vs AI** is an interactive web application that explores the fundamental differences between human emotional expression and artificial intelligence's interpretation.
-Users can draw or write their feelings, then watch as AI attempts to "improve" or analyze their authentic expressions, often missing the subtle nuances that make us human.
+**Human vs AI** is an interactive web app where you get to express how you feel—through drawing, gaming or writing and then watch as AI tries to make sense of it.
+The idea is to explore how humans communicate emotion in rich, subtle ways… and how AI, no matter how advanced, often misinterprets or oversimplifies those feelings.
+It’s a reflection on the gap between real emotion and machine understanding.

 ## Key Features